2.3 Minerals and the polarising microscope

 We recommend that you try all the ways of moving the thin section and changing its magnification, to see which are best for you.

-At the top right-hand side of the main window, a thumbnail image of the main window displays a red rectangle showing the location of the current field within the thin section as a whole.
+At the top right-hand side of the main window, a thumbnail image of the main window displays a red rectangle showing the location of the current field of view within the thin section as a whole.

 Fixed magnifications are required for some tasks, and can also be used to switch quickly between magnifications and compare grain sizes at the same magnification in different thin sections.